Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/3 - Standard Interface/README.md

 The wait command will take a number and pause the current thread for that many seconds.

+### Time

+The time command will return the value on the computer's clock in seconds.

 ## 11 - Metaprogramming Commands

 ### Execute